MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-processor.md

 ---
 title: Troubleshooting Event Processor
-description: A troubleshooting guide for Event Hubs EventProcessor issues when using the Azure SDK for Java ms.date: 08/16/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: A troubleshooting guide for Event Hubs EventProcessor issues when you use the Azure SDK for Java ms.date: 08/16/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java